 - A few minutes before the scheduled starting time, everyone will begin sitting quietly, on either a meditation cushion or in a chair.

-- At exactly the scheduled starting time, the service will begin.
-The practice leader will light incense.
-Then everyone will join in three bows.
-These are standing bows or full bows (where one kneels and touches the forehead to the floor).
+- The practice will begin.
+Incense will be lit, and then everyone will join in three bows.
+In the physical zendo, these are standing bows or full bows (where one kneels and touches the forehead to the floor).
 Individuals uncomfortable with or unable to do full bows may do standing bows, or simply stand.
 Over zoom, one may do seated bows.
 (Do you wonder what bowing is about?
 This podcast may help.)

-In addition to the introduction of the sitting postures (on a chair, on a bench, cross-legged), newcomers will notice that there seems to be numerous rules for how to do everything--don’t worry about this at all!
+In addition to the introduction of the sitting postures (on a chair, on a bench, cross-legged), newcomers will notice that there seems to be numerous rules for how to do everything—don’t worry about this at all!
 It is true; there are a lot of rules.
 The purpose of these rules is so that during services people don’t have to think about what to do—another way to help still the mind.
 Of course, for newcomers, these many rules don’t have the same effect.
 Do not worry about them for now.
 Everything is done slowly.
 Just imitate the people who seem to know what they are doing.

-If you have any questions, please get in touch.
+If you have any questions, please email [email protected].